In this article, I’ll debunk the most common SEO myths that have been circulating for years.

 Social Media Signals Directly Influence Search Rankings

-While social media KPIs can be valuable, they are not used for rankings.
+Social media KPIs can be valuable, but they are not used for rankings.

 However, social media can indirectly influence SEO through increased website traffic and brand awareness.
-Engaging content shared on social media can attract more visitors to your website, potentially leading to more backlinks that search engines consider.
+Engaging content shared on social media can attract more visitors to your website.
+This can potentially lead to an increase in the number of backlinks that search engines take into account.

 Duplicate Content Penalty